Overview Of Navicular Fracture Of The Wrist

 - How long ago your injury occurred

 For this type of fracture, your doctor may place your forearm and hand in a cast or a splint.
-The cast or splint will generally be below the elbow and include your thumb.
+The cast or splint will usually be below the elbow and include your thumb.

 If your doctor treats this type of fracture with a cast, the cast may include the thumb and extend above the elbow to help stabilize the fracture